DeNepo/welcome-to-js/.study/chapter-2.md

-# Chapter 2
+# Chapter 2: Just Enough JavaScript

-Practice reading, understanding and describing larger programs.
+Take a closer look at the JavaScript language by studying just what you will need to write interactive text-based programs.

 ## Before Class

 > Do you have any questions from last week?
 Add the `question` label to an issue
 > in your class repo so your coaches know what to review!

-- Skim these chapters from `/just-enough-javascript`
-  - Break, Continue
-- Look through the READMEs & guides of
+- Read through the different types of exercises you will have in in Just Enough JavaScript
+- Take a look through
-  - `/reading-programs`
+  - `/just-enough-javascript/errors`
-  - `/describing-programs`
+  - `/just-enough-javascript/strict-mode`
-- Try out the "ask me" button if you haven't yet

 ## During Class